boubacardabo/projet_ia_telecom/README.md

 ## Project Overview

-Create a generative AI able to support NXP developers during debugging phases and able to predict new bugs based on code/test updates.
-The model sohuld also be able to generate tests (unit, system) in Python for  NFC/UWB products.
-The AI must be able to understand the domain, the specification and the existing tests.
-RAG methods (Langchain,...) with open source models (Code Llama, Llama 2...) will be used.
+The goal of the project is to create a generative AI able to support NXP developers during debugging and software validation phases.
+The AI system should be able to predict new bugs as well as unexpected behavior based on the source code of a project, and should be able to generate testing code for NFC/UWB products.
+During this project, we were faced against two main constraints:

+- One of them is to adapt our solution to the specific source code of NFC/UWB products from NXP semiconductors, that is to say a source code mainly in Python, C and C++ to deal with microcontrollers, sensors, and electronics.

+- One of the goals of our project is to serve as a Proof of Concept (PoC) for NXP to demonstrate the feasibility of developing such use cases in an open-source way.
+Therefore we had to use open-source technologies (one of the main consequence is that we can’t rely on the OpenAI API to build our application)

 ## Architecture
 See [architecture](architecture/README.md) for more information